dqveha/linkedin-files/APPE.md

 Accomplishments:

-> Collaborated with coinciding pharmacy interns to increase pharmacy's metric goal on reviewing patient's discharge medication from a rate of 23% to 70%
+> Collaborated with coinciding pharmacy interns to increase pharmacy's metric goal on reviewing patient's discharge medication from a rate of 23% to 70%.

-> Prepared drug information response for wound care nurse manager on the use of acetic acid in pseudomonas infected wounds
+> Prepared drug information response for wound care nurse manager on the use of acetic acid in pseudomonas infected wounds.

 > Reviewed incidence of patients, after undergoing shoulder arthroplasty, who became infected with Cutibacterium acnes, and wrote a paper for the pharmacy staff to refer.